equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 ```

 ## Initialize Terraform
 Terraform uses modules to deploy infrastructure.
-In order to initialize the modules your simply run:
+In order to initialize the modules simply run:
 ```
 terraform init
 ```